Statehood Day

 What should I know about parking and where to go when I arrive?

 It is recommended you arrive as early as possible to secure parking for the event.
-The ideal parking option is at the Ohio Statehouse garage (which can be assessed through any of the four sides of the building (parking fee kiosks are on the Green level).
-Note: The garage typically fills up before 9 a.m. when the General Assembly is in session (which may be the case on March 1st).
+The ideal parking option is at the Ohio Statehouse garage (which can be accessed through any of the four sides of the building (parking fee kiosks are on the Green level).
+Note: The garage typically fills up before 9 a.m. when the General Assembly is in session.
 If the garage is full (signs will indicate this), there are several parking options nearby: Columbus Commons garage , the Vern Riffe Center garage, or other surface lots in the area.

 The recommended entrances to the Statehouse are through either the Statehouse parking garage or the 3rd Street entrance.
 Please allow for extra time to go through the security check area.
 Once inside, make your way to the Atrium, which is the large open room that connects the historic Statehouse building with the Senate Annex.
 Complimentary coat racks are available.